demispatti/nicescrollr/README.md

 2. Activate the "Nicescrollr" plugin through the "Plugins" menu in WordPress.
 3. You will find its settings page listed in the "settings" section.
 3. Go to the plugin settings page and fit it to your needs :-) Have fun!

+== Known issues ==

+- Like any custom scroll library, nicescroll has

 == Frequently Asked Questions ==